 “Wait, you can’t just leave.
 If you want to be a part of this…”

 “I don’t.”
 Anodyne interrupted.
-“I came under false pretences, I am looking at you Light.
+“I came under false pretenses; I am looking at you, Light.
 Sick of your lies, I am out.”

-Light shrugged as they reclined in their seat, grinning as their eyes changed colour rapidly.
+Light shrugged as they reclined in their seat, grinning as their eyes changed color rapidly.

 “Then what are you going to do if not this?”
 Fleton asked, his anger boiling to the top.

 “I don’t know, probably fuck around.”
 Anodyne called out as he walked from the room.

 “Now.”
 He said to himself.
 “What to do?”